 The cost of using a taxi depends on when and how far you travel.
 The total cost of using a taxi is called the ‘fare’.
 We have set the maximum rate for fares that the taxi drivers we license can charge.

-Maximum rates of fares often include a ‘soiling charge’.
-This is what the customer must pay if they are unwell or have an accident and the taxi becomes dirty.
+The table of fares includes a ‘soiling charge’.
+This is common and is what the customer must pay if they are unwell or have an accident and the taxi becomes dirty.
 This charge covers the cost of having the car cleaned and what money the driver might lose by having to take it off the road for the remainder of that day or night.

 The exact fare that a driver can demand from a customer will be calculated by the meter they have fitted in their vehicle.
 The driver cannot demand anything more than is shown on the meter, except the soiling charge and any other extra charges shown on the Council’s maximum rate of fares.